artginzburg/powerchime/README.md

 <blockquote align="center">
 	<p align="center">
-		Don't expect that you would use it often so the script is not installing on your Mac, it just runs and that's all
+		I don't expect you using it often, so the script doesn't install on your Mac, it just runs and that's all
 	</p>
 </blockquote>